Form of Government: Federal republic

 Mexico is bordered by the United States to the north, and by Belize and Guatemala to the south-east.

 From the 16th century, Mexico was a Spanish colony.
 It became independent in 1821.
 At that time it was much larger than it is today and comprised territories which were subsequently ceded to the United States following the Mexican-American War (1846-48).
-Mexico is a presidential Federal Republic of 31 states and a Federal District (the capital, Mexico City), dominated for more than 70 years by the hegemonic party, PRI.
+Mexico is a presidential Federal Republic of 31 states and a Federal District (the capital, Mexico City).
 Since 2006 the country, and especially the northern states, has been subjected to violent conflict between drug cartels and state forces.
-The death toll is estimated to be upwards of 200 000.
+The death toll is estimated at over 200 000.

 According to the Constitution of 5 February 1917, which has been revised several times, the President of the Republic is elected by direct suffrage for six years and may not be re-elected.
 The President is also head of the government and exercises executive power.
 Legislative power lies in the hands of National Congress (Congreso de la Unión), comprising the Chamber of Deputies (500 members elected for three years) and the Senate (128 members elected for six years term, two-thirds of whom are renewed every three years).
 Each state and the Federal District has its own elected Governor and Assembly.

-Military service, which is part-time (four hours a week) lasts for 12 months.
+Military service lasts for 12 months.
 A National Guard with police functions was established in 2019.

 The legal system is based on European Continental Civil Law, with influences from the American Constitution.
 The legal system comprises jurisdiction at federal level and at state level.
 At the federal level, the highest court is the Supreme Court.

 The 2001 Ley indigena recognised the culture and fundamental rights of indigenous peoples and granted a large amount of administrative autonomy to the regions in which they live.
-Migratory flows towards the USA, where there are more than 30 million Mexican residents, are very significant.
+Migratory flows towards the USA, where there are nearly 40 million Mexican residents, are very significant.

 |Amerindian languages (Nahuatl, Maya, Mixtec)|